-The State has created and implemented a report card methodology which is reflected in the school district report cards issued in September 2023 and thereafter.
-Districts and schools receive an overall rating of 1 to 5 stars in half-star increments, which are awarded based on the number of points received based on the level of performance for certain components.
+The State created and implemented a report card methodology which is reflected in school district report cards issued in September 2023 and thereafter.
+Districts and schools receive an overall rating of 1 to 5 stars in half-star increments, which are awarded based on the number of points received or performance on certain components.
 Once each component is awarded points for each school or each district, the points are then weighted on the percent that each contributes to the overall rating (as indicated in parenthesis in the following sentence) and the overall rating is determined using the sum of the weighted points.
 Each component is also given a star rating of 1 to 5 stars.
-The overall rating is comprised of five rated components: (a) Achievement (28.601%); (b) Progress (28.601%); (c) Gap Closing (14.266%); (d) Early Literacy (14.266%); and (e) Graduation (14.266%).
-There is also a College, Career, Workforce and Military Readiness component which is currently reported for information purposes only and does not count toward the overall rating for the 2023 Ohio School Report Cards.
+The overall rating is comprised of five rated components: (a) Achievement (28.601%); (b) Progress (28.601%); (c) Gap Closing (14.266%); (d) Early Literacy (14.266%); and (e) Graduation Rate (14.266%).
+There is also a College, Career, Workforce and Military Readiness component which is currently reported for information purposes only and does not count toward the overall rating for the 2024 Ohio School Report Cards.
 Many other components also have report-only data.
-While two schools may receive the same rating for one or more of the components, it is possible to earn a different number of points toward their overall rating if they fall at opposite ends of the star range.
-Also of note, the chronic absenteeism improvement indicator contributes a possible five points to the Gap Closing component.
+While two schools may receive the same rating for one or more of the components, it is possible to earn a different number of points toward their overall rating if they fall at opposite ends of the 5-star range.